Sculptural Jewelry by Jacques Jarrige / Photographs by Alex Korolkovas

 Alex Korolkovas won the Visual Press Awards 2019 for EVES.
 The prize was announced May 8, 2019 in Miami

 A collaboration between artists, models and activists, EVES celebrates creative alchemy: the coming together of multiple talents, as in a theatrical production, to produce a work of art greater than its parts.
+The project was art directed and styled by Lara Gerin.

 Parisian sculptor Jacques Jarrige–widely known for his sinuous furniture and sculptures–here turns his hand to jewelry, with a collection of calligraphic necklaces, bracelets, earrings, rings and headpieces made of hammered brass, gold-plated brass and silver.